How To Contribute¶

 You are very welcome to contribute!
 PyInstaller is a maintained by a group of volunteers.
 All contributions, like community support, bug reports, bug fixes, documentation improvements, enhancements and ideas are welcome.

-PyInstaller is an open-source project that is created and maintained by volunteers.
+PyInstaller is an free software project that is created and maintained by volunteers.
 It lives-and-dies based on the support it receives from others, and the fact that you’re even considering contributing to PyInstaller is very generous of you.

 Since as of now all core-developers are working on PyInstaller in their spare-time, you can help us (and the project) most if you are following some simple guidelines.
 The higher the quality of your contribution, the less work we have incorporating them and the earlier we will be able to incorporate them :-)